jeffhussmann/knock-knock/README.md

 #### amplicon_primers.csv

 The `amplicon_primers` column of `targets.csv` should reference entries in `amplicon_primers.csv`.
-Each row of `amplicon_primers.csv` defines a named amplicon primer pair, with columns `name` and `primer_sequences`.
+Each row of `amplicon_primers.csv` defines a single primer , with columns `name` and `sequence`.
 Primer sequences should be given as the 5' to 3' sequences of the primer pair (i.e. the two sequences should be on opposite strands), joined by a semicolon.
 Primers may include any adapters or Ns but should end in sequence that exactly matches the genome.
-For Illumina data, list the primer corresponding to the R1 read first.

 As an example, the contents of the `amplicon_primers.csv` file included with knock-knock's example data are: